-With the recent tightening of restrictions, three households are now allowed to come together only on Christmas day.
-This means that the roads could be chaotic with families and friends making the most of the one opportunity to see loved ones.
+Christmas day itself is often a choatic one with families and friends travelling over to spend time together.
 If there is any day to have a complete rest day Christmas day is a sensible choice.
 At the very least make it one of your shorter recovery days.

 Relax, sit down with a cuppa or something stronger and enjoy this time with your family.
 You have six more days to give your legs a hearty workout.

 There’s no point in making the challenge more difficult for yourself by committing to the longer days in the saddle when the worst of the week’s weather is being chucked at you.

 As well as building a solid fitness base ready for the new year, the Rapha Festive 500 is supposed to be enjoyable way of spending the holidays.
 If riding in the rain isn’t your thing, then don’t subject yourself to hours on end in these conditions.